MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 - Load the correct Lustre client software onto the VM instances.
 - Specify the Azure Managed Lustre mount point, and propagate that information to the client pods.

-The Azure Lustre CSI driver can automate the client software and mount tasks.
+The Azure Lustre CSI Driver can automate the client software and mount tasks.
 The driver provides a CSI controller plugin as a deployment with two replicas, by default, and a CSI node plugin as a daemonset.
 You can change the number of replicas.

 ## Compatible Kubernetes versions

-The Azure Lustre CSI driver is compatible with [Azure Kubernetes Service](/azure/aks/) (AKS).
+The Azure Lustre CSI Driver is compatible with [Azure Kubernetes Service](/azure/aks/).
 Other Kubernetes installations aren't currently supported.

 The following container images are compatible with Azure Managed Lustre file systems.